 Meteosat Second Generation (MSG) spans 18 years of an atmosphere in evolution.

-By José Prieto and Vesa Nietosvaara (EUMETSAT) and Ivan Smiljanic (CGI)
+By José Prieto, Vesa Nietosvaara and Rob Roebeling (EUMETSAT) and Ivan Smiljanic (CGI)

 The global ERA-5 atmospheric reanalysis was used in this study to subjectively compare the changes seen in satellite measurements and, respectively, the changes in model 12:00 UTC mean 2-metre-temperatures during the same periods of time.

-In Figure 4 (left) we can see that most of the areas within the Meteosat disc area were slightly (in the order of 0.5-1 K) warmer towards 2020 compared to the period 2004-2007.
-Over Europe and many parts in Africa the difference is more pronounced, in the order of 1-2 K. However, some areas, such as the northern Atlantic, show negative difference.
+In Figure 4 (right) we can see that most of the areas within the Meteosat disc area were slightly (in the order of 0.5 K) warmer towards 2020 compared to the period 2004-2007.
+Over Europe, and many parts in Africa, the difference is more pronounced.
+However, some areas, such as the northern Atlantic, show negative difference.
 The areas with the highest increases in air temperature, e.g. the Mediterranean area or southern Africa, bear resemblance to those with the highest increase in IR radiative flux.

-The average images comparison between the two subperiods (2004-2007 and 2016-2020) (Figure 5) shows the specific areas of highest variation in radiative fluxes, on the example of the south of Africa.
+The warmest pixel value comparison between the two subperiods (2004-2007 and 2016-2020) (Figure 5) shows the specific areas of extreme heat in the Mediterranean area.

 Major eruption of La Soufrière volcano

 Major eruption of the Caribbean volcano La Soufrière in early April 2021.

 TC Seroja consumed an unnamed tropical storm in April 2021.